Here's Lucy: Cast

-Ball's real-life leg injury and end of show
+Final seasons

-In 1972, Ball broke her right leg in a skiing accident and as a result, spent much of the 1972–1973 season in a full-leg cast (this was written into the show, with the Lucy Carter character also breaking her leg).
-The "slapstick" was toned down for the remainder of the series, given Ball's decreased ability to perform physical comedy as a result of her injury.
+In 1972, shortly before filming of the fifth season began, Ball broke her right leg in a skiing accident.
+As a result, the fifth season saw a season-long storyline where in the character of Lucy Carter also had a broken leg.
+Both Ball and Lucy Carter spent much of the season in a wheelchair and full-leg cast.
 According to Geoffrey Mark Fidelman, author of The Lucy Book, this was the point where the "Lucy" character was "finally allowed to age."

-Physical comedy aspect after Ball's leg injury

-Ball's reduced capacity for physical comedy gave the other members of the cast, such as Lucie Arnaz and featured players Mary Jane Croft and Vanda Barra, a chance to shine.
+Ball's injury and recovery severely limited her ability to perform physical comedy during the season.
+This gave the other members of the cast, such as Lucie Arnaz and featured players Mary Jane Croft and Vanda Barra, a chance to shine.
 It also gave Gale Gordon's character of Harry a chance to be more sympathetic and affectionate toward Lucy, which had been completely missing since Gordon first joined the cast of The Lucy Show nine years earlier.
-From this point forward, Lucy and Harry would interact more as friendly in-laws rather than as antagonistic co-workers.
+A thaw in the relationship between Lucy and Harry accelerated, so that they could interact more as friendly in-laws rather than just as antagonistic co-workers.

-Despite the fact that Ball was in a wheelchair for much of the 1972–73 season, physical comedy was never completely eliminated, and during the recovery, there were small gags that Ball could safely perform with little to no general injury or harm to her leg.
-Physical comedy returned to some extent after Ball's leg became more fully returned to its prior state, and the physical comedy aspect, while never totally the same on this show, did make a gradual comeback.